 Polycystic Ovary Syndrome, sometimes called Stein-Leventhal Syndrome or PCOS, is a female-specific condition that may cause serious health problems and various cosmetic issues.
 An approximated 10% of women experience PCOS, making it one of the most common endocrine disorders among females.
 PCOS is the current leading cause of infertility among women.
-Because of its high occurrence rate and potentially significant impact on women’s health, it important that we be familiar with the signs and symptoms, risk factors and treatment options for PCOS.
+Because of its high occurrence rate and potentially significant impact on women’s health, it important that we are familiar with the signs and symptoms, risk factors, and treatment options for PCOS.

 PCOS is a hormonal condition most frequently experienced by women during their reproductive years, roughly between the ages of 12 and 51.
 It is estimated that nearly 7 million women have PCOS.
 Unfortunately, less than 50% of those suffering from the condition are properly diagnosed or receive appropriate care.

 The key determining factor of PCOS is hormone balance.
 Specifically, progesterone and estrogen.
 These two hormones are integral for female health as they influence several bodily processes including reproduction.
 An imbalance of progesterone and estrogen instigated by PCOS can cause serious dysfunction including irregular or difficult menstruation, endometriosis, and the formation of painful ovarian cysts.

 As mentioned, hormone balance is a critical determinant in the development and continuation of PCOS.
 Besides progesterone and estrogen, other hormones, specifically insulin and testosterone, may also influence the development and severity of PCOS.